tarwn/lessthandot-hugo/blogs/content/posts/2010-03-21-a-quick-look-at-windows-phone-7-developm.md

   * Silverlight for Windows Phone
   * XNA Game Studio 4.0 CTP

-The download was 228 MB for me, I already had Visual Studio 2008 and Visual Studio 2010 RC on my machine, if you don&#8217;t have those, the download might be bigger.
+The download was 228 MB for me, I already had Visual Studio 2008 and Visual Studio 2010 RC on my machine, if you don't have those, the download might be bigger.

 <img src="/wp-content/uploads/blogs/ITProfessionals//IPhoneSetup.png" alt="" title="" width="516" height="464" />